suresh/archive-blog/about.md

 * SQL [Hive, PostgreSQL, MySQL]
 * Linux & MacOS, Git [GitHub], AWS [EMR, S3, EC2]

+### Work
+I'm interested in Machine Learning, Natural Language Processing, Text Mining, and Sentiment Analysis.
+My work relies heavily on implementing efficient program algorithms, Monte Carlo modeling, and performing statistical inference.
+In the past, I have worked on several firms in financial services, manufacturing & retail industries.

 ### Education
-I have a Masters degree from University of Connecticut in Data Science.
-Also an MBA from Indian School of Business, Hyderabad and Engineering degree from CEG, Chennai.
-In the past, I have worked on several projects in financial services, manufacturing & retail industries.
+I have a Masters degree from University of Connecticut in Analytics.
+Also, an MBA from Indian School of Business, Hyderabad and Engineering degree from CEG, Chennai.

 ### Contact
 I'm also available for hire as a freelance data scientist, or consultant.
 Drop me a line <a id="mail" href="mailto:{{ site.owner.email }}"> here </a> about your project if you're interested in working with me.